-- where a Child has reported or confirmed that they have experienced abuse or that their safety or well-being is or has been at risk.
-It is important to reassure the Child that they have done the right thing in making the report and that they are believed. - If there is an ongoing risk to the Child, it may be important to take immediate steps to ensure the safety and well-being of the Child, including removing them from the risks involved. - It may be important that a Child and the Child's family members receive counselling, medical assistance and other professional support.
+• where a Child or Adult at Risk has reported or confirmed that they have experienced abuse or that their safety or well-being is or has been at risk.
+It is important to reassure them that they have done the right thing in making the report and that they are believed.

+- If there is an ongoing risk to the Child and/or Adult at Risk, it may be important to take immediate steps to ensure the safety and well-being of the person, including removing them from the risks involved. - It may be important that a Child, Adult at Risk and/or their families receive counselling, medical assistance and other professional support.
 If support of this kind is considered necessary, Parish Priests and Agency Heads should contact the Safeguarding Office and/or the Vicar General to make appropriate arrangements.